United Way of Greater Houston

 When applications are open:

-1. United Way invites eligible nonprofit social service organizations to apply for three-year funding
+1. United Way invites eligible nonprofit social service organisations to apply for three-year funding

 2. Applications are submitted through their Single Investment Process

-3. Organizations can sign up at unitedwayhouston.org to receive notifications about future funding opportunities
+3. Organisations can sign up at unitedwayhouston.org to receive notifications about future funding opportunities

-Current Status: As of December 2023, the funding application cycle is closed and will reopen in 2027.
+Current Status: The funding application cycle is closed and will reopen in 2027.

 Decision Timeline